dbt-labs/docs.getdbt.com/website/docs/terms/cte.md

 select * from rename_columns
 ```

-In this query above, we first create a CTE called `rename_columns` where we conduct a
+In this query above, you first create a CTE called `rename_columns` where you conduct a
 simple `SELECT` statement that renames and lower cases some columns from a `raw_customers` <Term id="table" />/model.
 The final `select * from rename_columns` selects all results from the `rename_columns` CTE.

-While we don’t always think of CTEs as having classical arguments like SQL functions, we’ve got to call the necessary inputs for CTEs something.
+While you shouldn't always think of CTEs as having classical arguments like SQL functions, you’ve got to call the necessary inputs for CTEs something.

 - CTE_EXPRESSION_NAME: This is the name of the CTE you can reference in other CTEs or SELECT statements.
 In our example, `rename_columns` is the CTE_EXPRESSION_NAME. **If you are using multiple CTEs in one query, it’s important to note that each CTE_EXPRESSION_NAME must be unique.**
 - CTE_QUERY: This is the `SELECT` statement whose result set is produced by the CTE.
 In our example above, the `select … from {{ ref(‘raw_customers’) }}` is the CTE_QUERY.
 The CTE_QUERY is framed by parenthesis.